SpaceWerx/Project_1_GM/README.md

 ## Usage
 * After fully installing the required technoglogies, create a new Maven project in your IDE.
-  From there, build out the required
+  From there, build out your models, controllers, utilities, and services for testing.
+   -  Models: User, Reimbursements,
+      -Enums: ReimbursementType, Status
+   - Controllers: